-&lt;sup>2 Our research is based on the latest audited financial data, which is the 1Q22 10-Qs in most cases.
-Price data is as of 5/16/22.
+2 This report is based on the latest audited financial data available, which is the 2Q22 10-Q in most cases.
+Price data is as of 8/12/22.

-&lt;sup>3 Our research utilizes our Core Earnings, a more reliable measure of profits, as proven in Core Earnings: New Data & Evidence, written by professors at Harvard Business School (HBS) & MIT Sloan and published in The Journal of Financial Economics.
+3 Our research utilizes our Core Earnings, a more reliable measure of profits, as proven in Core Earnings: New Data & Evidence, written by professors at Harvard Business School (HBS) & MIT Sloan and published in The Journal of Financial Economics.